GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (232).md

 **Critical Failure**: The time that passess is multiplied by the points of failure.
 Additionally, you gain spell sickness eqal to the points of failure.

-#### Vol d'esprit

-**Minimum Tier**: 2

-**Casting Time**: 1 reaction, which you take in response to a creature you can perceive dying

-**Range**: 5 yards

-**Effect**: You steal a little essence from a passing creature.
-Until the end of the encounter, you have that creature's turn order chit.
-At the start of each round, you may choose which chit to use.
-While you possess an excess chit this way- you may choose to loose one you are not using in exchange for gaining advantage on a check or save.

-If the creature did not actually die when you cast this, the spell fails.

-**At Higher Tiers**: For each tier beyond minimum, you may increase the range by 2.5 yards.

-**Critical Failure**: You instead peer into a realm you should not have accessed.
-You gain inebriation equal to the spell's tier.

 #### Theft of Essence

 **Minimum Tier**: 2